 Most employers look for some degree of computer skills when hiring candidates.
 If you want to demonstrate your computer skills, you should mention them on your resume, with examples of when you used those skills.
 This will help you clearly show your value to an employer, and help them better understand the technologies with which you are familiar.

-Examples of Software and Computer Skills for a Resume
+8 Software and Computer Skills for a Resume

 So far, we’ve discussed what software skills are and why they are useful.
 But to convey that you have skills using software, you may want to say more than just “software skills” on your resume.
-How can you communicate your software skills more specifically?
+How can you communicate your software skills to employers more specifically?

 - Communication tools